stadionHQ/Documentation/frontend/index.md

 ============

-## Front-end site for Stadion Digital Sports platform
+Front-end site for Stadion Digital Sports platform

 ### Summary
 This is a standalone site running on a Node Express server.
 It's acts a static site to allow fast prototyping and development of modules without being slowed down by real data from a CMS.
 All assets to be used in the related Stadion platform repository are generated and minified io an output folder [dist](/dist) which can then be copied over to the platform.
 This includes handlebars templates which are transformed in the platform using [Nustache](https://github.com/jdiamond/Nustache)

+#### Terms used in docs for Front-end
+"Production site" - This refers to the csm drived production site that is outside of the static front end site.
+It is a completely seperate entity and only uses built views and css, js, image assets.

+"Static site" or "ExpressJs app" - This refers to the static Expressjs and mock api driven front-end website described in these front-end docs.

 #### Backend:
 Using Expressjs, the site is rendered from a rest api, [Apiary.io](http://apiary.io/).
 The data supplied from this rest endpoint matches the data structure that is used in the actual Stadion platform.
 Each module eg: Content Listing module, has it's own data set and is documented.
 See the api [here](http://docs.stephenzsolnai.apiary.io/)